 Urban renewal is a strategy for redeveloping and revitalizing substandard, decadent and blighted open areas for residential, commercial, industrial, business, governmental, recreational, educational, hospital or other uses.
 Under M.G.L.
-Chapter 121B municipalities, through their urban renewal agencies, are authorized to undertake a wide range of public actions to address these conditions and to create the environment needed to attract and support private development and promote sound growth in designated neighborhoods.
-DHCD’s Division of Community Services administers the urban renewal program, including assisting municipalities to establish and strengthen urban renewal agencies, and providing assistance and resources to prepare and implement urban renewal plans.
+Chapter 121B, urban renewal agencies are authorized to undertake a range of public actions to address disinvested and underutilized neighborhoods and substandard, decadent and blighted conditions in order to create the environment needed to promote sound growth and attract and support private investment in designated urban renewal areas.

 Any city or town in the Commonwealth may establish either a Redevelopment Authority under M.G.L.
 Chapter 121B, or Consolidated Community Development Departments under M.G.L.
 Chapter 43C, and undertake urban renewal activities.

 - Acquire real estate, including acquisition by eminent domain